-Past due notices for on-site septic system operation and maintenance Background: Clark County Public Health’s (CCPH) On-Site Septic System (OSS) Operation and Maintenance (O&M) Program is sending notices to system owners who are past due on their O&M inspections.
-Regular O&M inspections are required by state law to protect public health and groundwater.
+Clark County Public Health’s On-Site Septic System Operation and Maintenance Program (CCPH OSS O&M) regularly sends notices to system owners who are past due on their O&M inspections.
+Regular inspections are required by state law to protect public health and groundwater.

 Operation and maintenance of your system